Social Media

 Special Needs Schools & Institutions in Singapore

 This special education school in Singapore has a curriculum that helps prepare young learners on the spectrum for healthy adult life.
 Eden School serves children aged 7 to 18 years old.
-Its curriculum has been designed with a team of dedicated teachers and ARC(S) autism consultants, which will allow children to learn how to care for their personal needs, participate in social interactions in the outside world, transition between different activities and locations, and undertake meaningful jobs that allow them to use their skills and abilities.
+Its curriculum has been designed with a team of dedicated teachers and ARC(S) autism consultants, which will allow children to learn how to care for their personal needs, participate in social interactions in the outside world, transition between different activities and locations, and undertake meaningful jobs.
 Eden School is currently only open to Singaporean students.

 Eden School, 101 Bukit Batok West Avenue 3 Singapore 659168, Tel: (+65) 6265 7400, www.edenschool.edu.sg